ettore-infn/INFN-Design-Standards/README.md

 <!-- TEXT -->
 ## Text

-INFN Text
+Texts within a website are the most common elements.
+Using them correctly can significantly increase the readability and usability of the site.

 ### Title

-Titles are  the first thing that a user sees, use them wisley:
+Titles are the first thing the draws the user's attention, use them wisley:

 <img src="static/images/txt-title.png" alt="Title" height="32px">